 6. Go Skiing

-You haven’t experienced a true Winter in Lake Bled if there aren’t some adventurous winter activities thrown into the mix.
-And the first one worth considering is skiing.
 There are four main ski areas located around Bled, with the closest being Straza.
-Located just minutes from Bled centre, Straza is ideal for both experienced skiers and beginners alike.
+Located just minutes from Bled centre, Straza is ideal for both experienced and beginners alike.

-If you are a serious skier and prefer more adventurous slopes, Kobla and Vogel Ski Centres are your playground.
-Located in Bohinj, only 20 and 30 km from Bled respectively, you can expect a series of intermediate runs as well as astonishing views over the Julian Alps.
-For more information, check out this guide to skiing around Lake Bled.
+If you are a serious skier and prefer more adventurous slopes, Kobla and Vogel Ski Centres are only 20 and 30 km from Bled respectively.

 7. Sample Traditional Bled Cream Cake

-Following cold mornings of wandering and taking pictures around the lake, we would look forward to sitting down with a coffee and a slice of Bled’s traditional cream cake.
-An amalgamation of puff pastry, eggs, cream, sugar, and all other kinds of yumminess, it’s a delightful treat for those with a sweet tooth.
+An amalgamation of puff pastry, eggs, cream, sugar, and all other kinds of yumminess, Bled Cream cake is a delightful treat for those with a sweet tooth.

 8. Go Sledding